Historial Archive with Rhenish Picture Archive

 The archive contains official records and private documents from all ages of Cologne history, as well as an extensive library of manuscripts.
 While the adjective historical in its name might suggest a closed, complete archive with a focus on older history, the archive is also the official government repository responsible for collecting recent municipal records.

 The six-storey archive building collapsed on 3 March 2009, along with two neighbouring apartment buildings.
 Two residents of these buildings were found dead.
 All archive staff and visitors survived, as they were able to escape upon a warning by construction workers.
 Around 90% of archival records were buried by the collapse, although it subsequently proved possible to rescue and repair many of them.

-Construction work on a new archive began in 2016, and the new archive opened on 3 September 2021.
+Construction work on a new archive began in 2014, and the new archive opened on 3 September 2021.
 At that time, a spokesperson for the archive estimated that restoration work will require more than 200 persons to work continuously for thirty years.

+In January 2023, the archive merged with the Rhenish Picture Archive (Rheinisches Bildarchiv), a collection of photographs on the history of art, architecture, culture, and photography in Cologne and the Rhineland, now housed in the same building: from this date the joint institution adopted its current name.